 The analyses conducted reveal a multifaceted understanding of Google’s organisational dynamics, highlighting both opportunities and challenges that merit attention.

-- McKinsey 7-S Framework: The evaluation indicates that Google excels in innovation and maintains a robust talent pool; however, critical challenges, particularly concerning employee burnout and ambiguity in organisational roles, necessitate immediate intervention.
+- McKinsey 7-S: The evaluation indicates that Google excels in innovation and maintains a robust talent pool; however, critical challenges, particularly concerning employee burnout and ambiguity in organisational roles, necessitate immediate intervention.
 While the current collaborative structure and innovative systems present strengths, they require refinement to enhance both clarity and accountability.

 Actionables